Vegan Cooking Substitutions

 Look for Miyokos kitchen too.
 Miyoko Schinner has some of the best recipes for cheese alternatives

-What I do, if I don't have store bought vegan cheese, or to extend it, is make a vegan cream sauce with plain soymilk or blendered soaked cashews... adding more nutritional yeast and onion powder, and for that shredded cheese look, I grate extra firm tofu, and mix it with a lot of nutritional yeast and onion salt/garlic salt.
+What I do, if I don't have store bought vegan cheese, or to extend it, is make a vegan cream sauce with plain soymilk or blendered soaked cashews... adding more nutritional yeast and onion powder, mix it with a lot of nutritional yeast and a little onion powder and garlic salt.

 This works great for pizza, or a casserole, or lasagna, where you have a melted cheese, and it still looks like real cheese.
 If you want a more sharp cheddar flavor add a tablespoon or so of light miso!